Skip to Content

 3. Hold your trekking pole

-Water buffalos 🐃 are protected animals on Lantau island.
+Water buffalo 🐃 and feral cattle are protected animals on Lantau island.
 They are generally not aggressive and will slowly move away 🙂.
-Keep an eye when passing a buffalo who shares the trail with you.
+Keep an eye when passing a water buffalo who shares the trail with you.